 We create deep roots in local communities.

-We bring students, farmers, ranchers, mission-driven food providers, school district leaders, school food service workers, health officers, health & education professionals, chefs and restaurants, waste management officials, elected officials, parents and teachers together with a common goal of improving the health and well-being of our children, by transforming the school dining experience .
+We bring students, farmers, ranchers, mission-driven food providers, school district leaders, school food service workers, health officers, health and education professionals, chefs and restaurants, waste management officials, elected officials, parents and teachers together with a common goal of improving the health and well-being of our children, by transforming the school dining experience .
 This ensures that Conscious Kitchen is created by, and representative of, the community it serves.

 We create collective impact.

 Conscious Kitchen builds cross sector collaborations to address global and societal challenges community by community through food, with the well-being of children at the core.

 The impact is vast.
 Civil Eats calls the farm to institution sourcing model the “sleeping giant” of local food.
 According to the USDA, nearly 100,000 schools/institutions serve school lunches to 30.4 million students each day.
 4.9 billion lunches are served annually.
 With multimillion dollar food procurement budgets, shifts in school food buying have the potential for major impacts on local economies, agricultural systems, food access, public health and better life outcomes for the next generation.

 Examples of sectors we impact:

 Conscious Kitchen supports ecological agriculture and small-scale farming and ranching operations by creating dependable local demand and farm-to-table networks for farmers and ranchers.

 Public health: Eating highly processed foods, consuming sugary drinks and a diet deficient in elements necessary for proper development are contributing to an epidemic of obesity and associated health problems among children in the US.
 With the support of University of California San Francisco’s Family Health Outcomes Project (FHOP), County Health and Human Services and other community members, CK is working closely with its partner schools to analyze data to assess the impact that the transition to healthy, fresh food served in schools has on both minds and bodies.